Racoten/reu-project/SQL Database Schema.md

     ('BrowserSecurity');

 INSERT INTO `EmailQuestions` (`QuestionText`) VALUES
-    ('Are there any links in the email body?
-Yes/No/Maybe'), ('Is this spam - are you expecting an email from this source?
-Yes/No/Maybe');
+    ('Are there any links in the email body?'),
+    ('Is this spam - are you expecting an email from this source?');

 INSERT INTO `BrowserSecurityQuestions` (`QuestionText`) VALUES
-    ('Are you being redirected to another page?
-Yes/No/Maybe'), ('Is the user currently on an open wifi network?
-Yes/No');
+    ('Are you being redirected to another page?'), ('Is the user currently on an open wifi network?');

 INSERT INTO `EmailQuestionsTargeted1` (`QuestionText`) VALUES
     ('Does the sender email belong to a public webmail server (gmail, yahoo, hotmail)?'),